 Correspondence, term papers, and information collected by graduate students at the University of Missouri during a study of the origin and history of place names in forty-two Missouri counties.

 The papers contain a brief history of the Missouri Teachers' Academy which was founded in 1886.

 Missouri Veterans History Project, Oral History Records, 2010- (C4052)

 The records of the Missouri Veterans History Project contain the local copy of veteran oral history interviews recorded for the Veterans History Project at the Library of Congress.
 The records include audio, video, interview logs, and some transcripts.
 The former Western Historical Manuscript Collection, a joint collection with the State Historical Society of Missouri, was a founding partner of the Veterans History Project in 2001.

 Missouri, Arrow Rock, List of Residents, 1873-1882, (C3541)

-List of names, compiled by Frank P. Robinson, of men who lived in Arrow Rock, MO.
+The collection contains a list of names, compiled by Frank P. Robinson, of men who lived in Arrow Rock, MO.

 Missouri, Miami, Records, 1867-1965, (C2490)